About this artwork

 - Signed on base, front left, "Rude", in script and stamped at right side center, "Thiebaut Freres, Fondeurs, Paris".

 - 78.7 × 52.4 cm (31 × 20 5/8 in.)

-- Restricted gift of Mr. and Mrs. John H. Leslie
+- Purchased with funds provided by Mr. and Mrs. John H. Leslie